sridevibonthu/EVA/S13/Readme.md

 2. For one class example our custom.data is [here](https://github.com/sridevibonthu/YoloV3/blob/master/data/customdata/custom.data).
 We used 500 images for training and 100 images for testng.
 2. downloaded the weights (yolov3-spp-ultralytics.pt) from the original ![source](https://drive.google.com/open?id=1LezFG5g3BCW6iYaV89B2i64cqEUZD7e0) and placed in Google Drive.
 3. Created a weights folder under YoloV3 to store weights
-4. Trained for 300 epochs after configuring. (log)[https://github.com/sridevibonthu/YoloV3/blob/master/results.txt)
+4. Trained for 300 epochs after configuring. [log](https://github.com/sridevibonthu/YoloV3/blob/master/results.txt)
+5. Took a video which contains our class.
+Extracted images from video using ffmpeg and infered on these images using detect.py. converted the inferred images to a video and uploaded in YouTube.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/eXjxy_7W7GQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>